2017 Norfolk County Council election: Election of Party Leaders

 Cliff Jordan (Yare and All Saints) was re-elected leader of the Conservative Group.
 Steve Morphew (Catton Grove) challenged the incumbent group leader George Nobbs (Crome) for the leadership of the Labour Group and won.
 Marie Strong (Wells) who had been leader of the Liberal Democrat group, stood down and was replaced by Dan Roper (Hevingham and Spixworth) (with newly elected Steffan Aquarone (Melton Constable) as deputy leader of the group).

 Election of Leader of the Council

 Leader of the Conservative group, Cliff Jordan was re-elected Leader of the Council, and was able to form a majority Conservative administration.

 He stood down in May 2018 after being diagnosed with lung cancer, and was replaced in June by Andrew Proctor (Blofield & Brundall), with Graham Plant (Gorleston St Andrews) replacing Alison Thomas (Long Stratton) as Deputy Leader.
-Less than a month after stepping down as Leader Cliff Jordan passed away on the 9 June.
+Less than a month after stepping down as Leader, Cliff Jordan died on 9 June.